Azure-Samples/AzureMapsCodeSamples/AzureMapsCodeSamples/Custom Modules/Animation module/README.md

  - Expose easings as strings or function.
  - Consider removing type option from shape animation and automatically choose one based on the coordinate input.
  - Async animations for sequences of a set of animations.
+ - Add support for adding group animations into ply/playSeq/playInterval.
+Then we can mix an match to create long running complex combinations of animations.